Havana: Republic of Cuba (1901 - 1959)

 After the Cuban War of Independence, Cuba created a new constitution in 1901.
-The Havana City Council was re-inaugrated on July 2, 1901.
+The Havana City Council was re-inaugurated on July 2, 1901.
 Alfredo Zayas was briefly appointed mayor, followed by the installment of Miguel Gener y Rincón, the acting Secretary of Justice of Cuba, after winning the 1900 Cuban local elections.

 In 1902, pending an investigation by Emilio Núñez, Gener was removed as mayor of Havana by Leonard Wood, after a vote of twenty-three out of twenty-five members of the City Council requested him to do so.

-1959 - 1989

-Under the Communist administration, the administrative makeup of the city was re-structured.

-Modern era
+Modern republic

+After the Cuban Revolution in 1959, the municipal government of Habana was restructured as part of a broader restructuring of the Cuban state by the revolutionary government.

-The governor is Yanet Hernández Pérez, she was elected on 28 May 2023.
+The 1976 constitution which established the National Assembly of People's Power centralized political authority and changed the government of Havana again.
+The constitution granted Havana both city (Havana city) and provincial (Habana Province) status, thus Havana functions as both a city and province of Cuba.
+It is administered by a city-provincial council with a governor as the chief officer.
+The current governor is Yanet Hernández Pérez, she was elected on 28 May 2023.

-The city is administered by a city-provincial council, with a governor as chief administrative officer, thus Havana functions as both a city and a province of Cuba.
-The city has little autonomy and is dependent upon the national government, particularly, for much of its budgetary and overall political direction.
+The city has little autonomy and is dependent upon the national government, particularly for much of its budgetary constraints and political direction.